actions/importer-labs/jenkins/valet-migrate-lab.md

-# Migrate an Jenkins Project to GitHub Actions
+# Migrate a Jenkins Project to GitHub Actions

 In this lab, we will use the Valet `migrate` command to migrate a Jenkins pipeline to GitHub Actions.
 The previous commands used in the labs, such as `audit` and `dry-run` have prepared us to run a migration.